-The test is usually done with an electrocardiogram (known as an ECG or EKG), which is used to measure a heart’s electrical activity.
+The stress test is usually done via an electrocardiogram (known as an ECG or EKG), which is used to measure a heart’s electrical activity.
 For the ECG, painless electrodes are placed at specific locations on the chest, arms, and legs.

 The patient then walks on a treadmill or pedals on a stationary bike.
-Breathing and blood pressure rates are monitored in addition to heart rhythm.
-In result, the ECG creates a visual representation of the heart’s electrical activity, indicating if one or more of several heart-related conditions are present; disorders that are not related to the heart can also be detected.
+Breathing and blood pressure rates as well as heart rhythm are all monitored as the patient exercises.
+This results in a visual representation of the heart’s electrical activity, indicating if one or more of several heart-related conditions may be present (disorders that are not related to the heart can also be detected).